Sanders County, Montana: Transportation

 The Hot Springs Airport is a county-owned public-use airport located east of Hot Springs.

 Politics

+Sanders County is a reliable state bellwether, having voted for Montana's statewide winner in every presidential election since 1928.
 Bill Clinton carried this county in 1992; he lost this county by 10% in 1996 to Republican Bob Dole.
 Clinton is the only Democratic candidate to win this county in the past 54 years.
-Republican Donald Trump won 72% of the vote here in 2016, the highest margin by any Presidential candidate ever in Sanders County.
+Republican Donald Trump won the vote here in 2016, 2020, and 2024.
+In 2024 Trump won the vote with 76.2%, the highest margin by any Presidential candidate ever in Sanders County.